-Security-related incidents on rental properties are unfortunately more common than many landlords realize.
-According to the FBI's Crime Data Explorer, property crimes occur every 4.1 seconds in the United States, making adequate security measures crucial for protecting both tenants and property owners from liability risks.
+Security-related incidents on rental properties are more common than many landlords realize.
+According to the FBI's Crime Data Explorer, property crimes occur every 4.1 seconds in the United States, making adequate security measures important for protecting both tenants and property owners from liability risks.

 Key points